 Fleeing Chinese buyers leave Hong Kong's office market lifeless

+The number of deals is down from as many as 18 in the first half of 2017 - the most active of recent years.

-There's no shortage of reasons for the downturn.
+There is no shortage of reasons for the downturn.
 Hong Kong is in its deepest economic funk on record as last year's investment-chilling anti-government protests were followed by the coronavirus shutdowns.

-Now disquiet over China's national security laws has rattled the city anew, stoking concern it will lose its status as a regional financial hub and drawcard for expats.
+Disquiet over China's national security laws has rattled the city anew, stoking concern it will lose its status as a regional financial hub and drawcard for expatriates.

-"It's been very quiet," said Daniel Siu, a sales director at Centaline Property Agency whose district covers Admiralty where the Lippo Centre is located.
-"When everything is uncertain both politically and economically, buyers are very conservative."

 The dearth of activity augurs poorly for the broader office market, where these strata-title transactions for a portion of a building typically account for about 40 per cent of all deals by value.
-Office valuations in the city may slump as much as 20 per cent this year, according to Jones Lang LaSalle.
+Office valuations in the city may slump as much as 20 per cent this year, said real estate broker Jones Lang LaSalle (JLL).

-Prices have already fallen for the few deals in the Lippo Centre, with the average price at HK$27,380 (S$4,910) per square foot, data from Midland Holdings show.
+Prices have already fallen for the few deals in the Lippo Centre, with the average price at HK$27,380 (S$4,924) per square foot, data from Midland Holdings showed.

-With vacancy rates in premium buildings in Hong Kong's central hub reaching a 12-year high of 5 per cent in May, according to JLL, investors are also wary of buying office space when there's no guarantee they will find a tenant.
+With vacancy rates in premium buildings in Hong's Kong Central hub reaching a 12-year high of 5 per cent in May, according to JLL, investors are also wary of buying office space when there is no guarantee they will find a tenant.

-"Hong Kong's prime office rents could fall about 15 per cent in 2020, as the vacancy rate has already reached the highest level since 2009.
-Political uncertainties due to Beijing's move to impose a national security law in Hong Kong and the US government's plans to end preferential treatment for the city may prompt some companies to relocate part of their operations," said Patrick Wong, real estate analyst, Bloomberg Intelligence.

-Yvonne Lui, the former girlfriend of tycoon Joseph Lau, turned a HK$55 million profit in 2018 by flipping two office units in the Lippo Centre less than two years after buying them, local media reported at the time.
+They can play the market without having to put together multi-billion dollar deals needed to buy entire buildings.

 The lack of transactions in the Lippo Centre this year is being replicated across the market.
-The city is set for the lowest strata-title transactions by both value and volume since the data was first collated in 2007, according to Real Capital Analytics.
+The city is set for the lowest strata-title transactions by both value and volume since the data was first collated in 2007, said Real Capital Analytics.

 A key reason for the downturn is the retreat of mainland Chinese investors, who have kept away since anti-government protests broke out more than a year ago, said Benjamin Chow, an analyst at Real Capital Analytics.
 Chinese buyers had been a major force behind the market's run-up in 2018, he said.